stef/pwdsphinx/man/sphinx-x11.md

 enter
 ```

-The first line specifies `sphinx-x11(1)` as the interpreter.
-The script
+**Explanation:**

-itself then waits for the user to click (line 3), then in line 4
+- Line 1:  Specifies `sphinx-x11(1)` as the script interpreter.
-inserts the `user` - which is specified as the first parameter to this
+- Line 3:  Waits for the user to click.
-script.
-Line 5 injects a `tab` so the next form field is
+- Line 4:  Types the username (first script parameter).
-selected.
-Then pwdsphinx/getpwd is used to get the password for `user`
+- Line 5:  Sends a `tab` key to move to the next form field.
-and `host` - the host being the 2nd parameter to this script. `enter`
+- Line 6:  Retrieves and types the password for the specified `user` and `host` (second script parameter).
-is used to submit this form in line 8.
-Since this is a new form the
+- Line 7:  Sends another `tab` key to move focus.
-script waits (line 9) for the user to click in the field where the
+- Line 8:  Presses `enter` to submit the form.
-TOTP value needs to be inserted.
-Then in line 10 the TOTP value is
+- Line 9:  Waits for the user to click in the TOTP input field of the next form.
-queried using pwdsphinx/getpwd, and finally in the last line the TOTP
+- Line 10:  Retrieves the TOTP value via `pwdsphinx/getpwd` and types it.
-value is submitted by injecting `enter` into the application.
+- Line 11:  Presses `enter` to submit the TOTP form.

 # REPORTING BUGS